Skip to content

 Info

-In the Download tab you can edetermine whether the users are allowed to download the video or not.
+In the Download tab, you can specify whether users are allowed to download the video or not.

 Info